simla-tech/GeoHelperSwift/README.md

-# GeoHelper - Apple SDK
+# GeoHelper - Swift SDK

 Implementation of the library for the [GeoHelper service](http://geohelper.info) for Apple platforms (iOS / MacOS)